timmcginley/41936/Assignments/A.md

 * Satisfy the tests from the list of tests.

 ### Submission:
-Produce a breif report / document including photos of
+Produce a brief report / document including photos of
 * Existing building
 * Proposed building
 * Testing of the model
-Provide descriptions fro teh photos compile into a single document and provide to your PM to upload to the DTU learn site with the other required documents for Part A.
+Provide descriptions for the photos compile into a single document and provide to your PM to upload to the DTU learn site with the other required documents for Part A.

 ### A1 Tests
 * The Structure test (wind test)